1 Called Manders

-Steven Manders (born 23 October 1993), better known by his ring name 1 Called Manders, is an American professional wrestler currently performing on the independent circuit.
-He is also known for his time with American promotions Game Changer Wrestling (GCW), IWA Mid-South, AAW Wrestling, Major League Wrestling and Beyond Wrestling.
+Steven Manders (born 23 October 1993), better known by his ring name 1 Called Manders, is an American professional wrestler.
+He currently performs as a freelancer.

 Early life

 Manders grew up playing football, often as a linebacker, and occasionally as a running back and fullback.
 He attended Archbishop Spalding High School in Severn, Maryland, where he also spent two years on the wrestling team, before deciding to concentrate on football.
 He transferred to Fork Union Military Academy in Fork Union, Virginia.
 While there, he met Jim Reid, who was working for the Virginia Cavaliers at the time.
 After Reid was named the new linebackers coach of the Iowa Hawkeyes, Manders joined the team as a walk-on.
 He was used as a fullback on the scout team in preparation for the 2014 Outback Bowl, which eventually became his primary position.
 However, he made limited appearances since he was behind others on the depth chart.
 In 2016, Manders left the program in order to pursue in a career in professional wrestling.

 At Iowa, Manders was known for his love for professional wrestling, something he shared with a number of teammates, including future San Francisco 49ers tight end George Kittle.
 He was nicknamed "Mankind" by strength and conditioning coach Chris Doyle, a reference to one of the characters that Mick Foley portrayed in the 1990s.
 After a chance meeting with former Hawkeye Big E, Manders would begin training at the Black and Brave Wrestling Academy, owned by fellow Iowa natives Seth Rollins and Marek Brave.